CLI Teaching Fellowships

 - The project must specify how candidates’ co-lecturers and students will be involved.

 - The project must also be of interest to other faculties.

 - The Fellows’ activities must contribute to development of the network throughout EUR at the CLI, as the relevant Fellows will share their experiences and results.

 The CLI provides the Teaching Fellows with support in the shape of educational expertise in order to safeguard the educational quality of their innovations.
-Teaching Fellows can use the creative spaces in the Learning Innovation Lab on the ground floor of the Polak Building for giving brainstorming and design sessions.
-They can also use the new studio in the LI Lab and the relevant technical and non-technical support.
-The LI Lab & Studio will become operational in November 2018.
+Teaching Fellows can use the creative spaces in the Education Lab on the ground floor of the Polak Building for giving brainstorming and design sessions.
+They can also use the new studio in the Education Lab and the relevant technical and non-technical support.

 - Faculties must submit their applications for a Teaching Fellowship in an e-mail to email@example.com